Azulax90/hcaptcha-solver/README.md

 ik code is ugly but idc

-ITS JUST A BASE !
+ITS JUST A BASE CODE !

 discord.gg/dch